 One dead in knife attack in Hamburg supermarket, motive unclear

+One person was killed in an attack by a lone knifeman in a supermarket in the northern German city of Hamburg on Friday, and four more were injured when the man fled the scene, police said.

-BERLIN: One person was killed and several were injured in an attack by a lone knifeman in a supermarket in the northern German city of Hamburg on Friday, police said.
+BERLIN: One person was killed in an attack by a lone knifeman in a supermarket in the northern German city of Hamburg on Friday, and four more were injured when the man fled the scene, police said.

-The police said the man had suddenly started attacking customers in the shop before fleeing, pursued by witnesses.
+The police said the man had suddenly started attacking customers in the shop, with no immediate indication of any political or religious motive.
 Officers detained him near the site.

-There was no immediate indication of any political or religious motive for the attack.

 Police have been on high alert in Germany since a spate of attacks on civilians last year, including a December attack on a Berlin Christmas market, when a hijacked truck ploughed into the crowds, killing 12 and injuring many more.